 If you’re a beginning investor, market reports may seem like a confusing alphabet stew: ROI, NASDAQ, DJIA, ETF and CMOs all serve as shorthand to refer to big ideas that investors use.
 Once you study up and learn the basic acronyms, you can turn your attention to a whole other – and much larger – class of abbreviations: stock ticker symbols.

-Stock Ticker Symbols
+Stock Ticker Symbol Definition

-Each publically traded company receives a unique stock ticker symbol before its shares begin trading.
+Each publicly traded company receives a unique stock ticker symbol before its shares begin trading.
 A ticker symbol consists of one-to-five letters, depending upon where the stocks are traded.
 Stocks traded on the New York Stock Exchange or American Stock Exchange typically have between one and three letters, while those traded on NASDAQ may have one-to-five letters.
 Because ticker symbols are unique to their companies within the market, they serve to identify stocks with accuracy.

-Why Ticker Symbols?
+Why Use Ticker Symbols?

 Ticker symbols provide a uniformity and brevity to companies that their official names usually don’t provide.
 For example, American Cyanamid, a lengthy corporate name, trades using the ticker symbols ACY and ACYA.
 This provides a measure of uniformity and saves space when stock prices are listed in a tabular format, on a bottom-of-screen crawler or an old-fashioned stock ticker that printed real-time quotes on paper ticker tape.
 While ticker symbols may make scanning prices difficult to beginning investors, they’re a handy shorthand for seasoned ones.